AmericanRedCross/osm-stats/README.md

 # OSM Stats

+The deployment script will deploy all services needed to run OSM Stats.
+This includes:
+    - EC2 instance running planet-stream and osm-stats-api
+    - Kinesis stream for planet-stream output
+    - Lambda function for osm-stats-worker, ingesting data from Kinesis stream
+    - RDS database for osm-stats-worker output
+    - Associated roles and security groups

+The user running the script should have credentials and a default AWS region configured by using aws configure

 ## Installation of Deployment Script

 Install the Python requirements for the script, and configure AWS credentials and default region